– WEIGHT LOSS –

 A couple of years back I noticed that my body was changing.
 I’d always been on the slim side, so I wasn’t too concerned about losing the few extra pounds; after all – being a naturopath I should have all the tools I needed to be able to sort that out.

 I started by trying all the usual methods believing that in a few weeks’ time, I’d be back at my former weight.
 I cut out sugar and dairy, started practicing Yoga four times a week and bought a juicer.
 To my absolute horror, not only did I discover that the scales weren’t budging – I was getting heavier.
 I simply couldn’t understand what I was doing wrong.
-Time went by and I got fatter, moodier and hungrier.
+Time went by and I got heavier, moodier and more uncomfortable with my body.

 This was a real problem for me.
 I refused to believe that eating “healthy” food wasn’t enough to get slim.
+Neither did I accept the theory that I was getting heavier because I was getting older, and my metabolism wasn’t what it used to be.
 How could I help other people if I couldn’t help myself?

 THE INSULIN PROBLEM